voromahery/ethereum-transaction/README.md

 # Transaction app

-## How do I launch this application?
+## How to launch this application?

 #### Run the commands below: